LonelyProgrammer-single/GeminiAPIMyBotDiscord/README.md

 # GeminiAPIMyBotDiscord
-My discord bot on gemini api with models selection There is api_keys.json file for storing your keys for discord and gemini api You can change something like system prompt in DEFAULT_SYSTEM_PROMPT and also set your own prompt by using prompt command.
+My discord bot on gemini api with models selection<br>
+There is api_keys.json file for storing your keys for discord and gemini api<br>
+You can change something like system prompt in DEFAULT_SYSTEM_PROMPT and also set your own prompt by using prompt command.
 Keep in mind you can send it videos and music too!! available commands: